squishlab/PhysH308/assignments/wk1.md

 # For class Friday:

-Choose a problem in Taylor’s Problems Section 1.2-1.3, Problem 2.18, Problem 2.33, Problem 2.34, Section 2.6 that leverages a mathematical tool you feel unclear or out-of-practice with.
+Choose ONE problem in Taylor’s Problems Section 1.2-1.3, Problem 2.18, Problem 2.33, Problem 2.34, Section 2.6 that leverages a mathematical tool you feel unclear or out-of-practice with.
 Solve the problem, explain the assumptions and relevance to physics in a short paragraph.
 Come prepared to discuss with your group on Friday.
 We will have each group choose one problem to explain and present in a recitation or class.
 You need only include your individually chosen problem (as opposed to the one selected by your group) for your submitted written work.